 - United Dairy Industry of Michigan

-We focus on elementary school children because lifestyle habits are formed at an early age.
+We focus on elementary and middle school children because healthy lifestyle habits are formed at an early age.
 Building Healthy Communities is a comprehensive, school-wide program designed to:

 - Educate students through classroom lessons

 - Create an environment that makes the healthy choice the easy choice

 - Encourage students to practice lessons learned in the classroom

 - Improve access to healthy food and beverages

 Elementary school program